Polio eradication: 1988–2000

 In 1988, the World Health Organization (WHO), together with Rotary International, UNICEF, and the U.S. Centers for Disease Control and Prevention (CDC) passed the Global Polio Eradication Initiative (GPEI), with the goal of eradicating polio by the year 2000.
 The initiative was inspired by Rotary International's 1985 pledge to raise $120 million toward immunising all of the world's children against the disease.
 The last case of wild poliovirus poliomyelitis in the Americas was reported in Peru, August 1991.

 On 20 August 1994, the Americas were certified as polio-free.
 This achievement was a milestone in efforts to eradicate the disease.

 In 1994, the Indian Government launched the Pulse Polio Campaign to eliminate polio.
-The current campaign involves annual vaccination of all children under age five.
+The campaign involves annual vaccination of all children ages 0–5.

 In 1995, Operation MECACAR (Mediterranean, Caucasus, Central Asian Republics, and Russia) was launched; National Immunization Days were coordinated in 19 European and Mediterranean countries.
 In 1998, Melik Minas of Turkey became the last case of polio reported in Europe.
 In 1997, Mum Chanty of Cambodia became the last person to contract polio in the Indo-West Pacific region.
 In 2000, the Western Pacific Region (including China) was certified polio-free.

 In October 1999, the last isolation of type 2 poliovirus occurred in India.
-This type of poliovirus was declared eradicated.
+This type of poliovirus was subsequently declared eradicated.

 Also in October 1999, The CORE Group—with funding from the United States Agency for International Development (USAID)—launched its effort to support national eradication efforts at the grassroots level.
 The CORE Group commenced this initiative in Bangladesh, India, and Nepal in South Asia, and in Angola, Ethiopia, and Uganda in Africa.